Dynamics of Large Boson Systems with Attractive Interaction and a Derivation of the Cubic Focusing NLS in $\mathbb{R}^3$: Introduction

 Despite the simplicity of the idea of trying to find an effective description for the dynamics of a large particle system\footnote{Equilibrium mean-field theory is well studied in any introductory course on statistical mechanics.
-For the nonequilibrium case, we refer the interested reader to the survey by F. Golse \cite{Gol}. }, a rigorous justification for the the mean-field approximation is rather involved.
+For the non-equilibrium case, we refer the interested reader to the survey by F. Golse \cite{Gol}. }, a rigorous justification for the the mean-field approximation is rather involved.
 In particular, the problem of finding an effective description for the evolution of BEC was only first studied systematically in a series of papers by Erd\"o and Yau, Elgart, Erd\"os, Schlein and Yau, and Erd\"os, Schlein and Yau, \cite{EY, EESY, ESY, ESY2, ESY3, ESY4, ESY5}.
 Using the formalism of quantum BBGKY hierarchy, they were able to extract the mean-field limit as the number of particles tends to infinity and show that the limit satisfies the defocusing cubic NLS.
 Furthermore, this series of works drew the attention of the PDE community.
-Due to the complexity of the historical development of the studies of infinite hierarchies from the point of view of dispersive PDEs, we refer the interested reader to a list of articles \cite{KM, KSS, CP, CP2, CX, CX2, CHHOL, CHHOL2, CHHOL3, CHHOL4, CHHOL5, GSS, Soh, Soh2} for a more in-depth view of the subject; the list is not intended to be comprehensive overview of the subject.
+Due to the complexity of the historical development of the studies of infinite hierarchies from the point of view of dispersive PDEs, we refer the interested reader to a list of articles \cite{KM, KSS, CP, CP2, CX, CX2, CHHOL, CHHOL2, CHHOL3, CHHOL4, CHHOL5, GSS, Soh, Soh2} for a more in-depth view of the subject; the list is not intended to be a comprehensive collection of the available literature.

 Let us briefly discuss the mathematical setting for our problem.
-Consider a $N$-body boson system in $\rr^3$ whose dynamics is governed by the $N$-body linear Schr\" odinger equation
+Consider an $N$-body boson system in $\rr^3$ whose dynamics is governed by the $N$-body linear Schr\" odinger equation

 with factorized initial datum\footnote{It should be noted that the ground state of the system, in general, cannot be approximated by a factorized state.
-However, }, i.e. $\Psi_N(0, x_1, \ldots, x_N) = \prod^N_{j=1}\phi_0(x_j)$.
-This setting provides us with an appropriate model for studying the evolution of BEC\footnote{Cf. chapter 1.3 and 7 of \cite{Lieb}.}.
+However, it is expected to be factorized in the large particle limit.
+Aside from studying dynamics around the ground state, there is also an interest in studying the dynamical formation of correlations starting with unentangled states. }, i.e. $\Psi_N(0, x_1, \ldots, x_N) = \prod^N_{j=1}\phi_0(x_j) =\phi^{\otimes N}$.
+This setting provides us with an appropriate model for studying the evolution of BEC\footnote{Cf. Chapter 1.3 and 7 of \cite{Lieb}.}.

-Formally, we say a $N$-body boson system exhibits the \emph{complete BEC} property provided the \emph{one-particle marginal density operator}, $\gamma^{(1)}_N$, factorizes in trace norm as $N\rightarrow \infty$, i.e.
+Formally, we say an $N$-body boson system exhibits the \emph{complete BEC} property provided the \emph{one-particle marginal density operator}, $\gamma^{(1)}_N$, factorizes in trace norm as $N\rightarrow \infty$, i.e.

 for some $\phi$.
 Let us note the kernel of $\gamma^{(1)}_N$ is given by